asifrez1/Neural-Network-for-Multiclass-Classification---Coded-from-Scratch-in-Python/README.md

 - for different number of hidden layers (1, 2, 3, 4, 5, etc)
 - for different alpha values (choosing the "best" hidden layer configuration from the previous item)
 - for different values of lambda (regularization parameter)

+Outcome:
+Summary
+The configuration with the network 1 hidden layer worked best among all.
+Models with multiple hidden layers work better for the datasets that have so many features.
+I also get better result for the model with learning parameter, alpha = 0.1; it means the model reaches its gradient descent either too slow with smaller values of alpha and fulctuates highly with higher values of alpha.
+For the regularization parameter, lambda = 5 provided the best result.
+For the rest of the values, the weight decay was more than optimum for the model.